-President, Governors and Ministers not answerable for official acts, etc. 118.
-(1) A Governor, a Minister or Parliamentary Secretary appointed by a President, and the Attorney-General, shall hold office during the pleasure of the President, and may be removed from office at any time by the President without any reason being assigned for his removal.
-Tenure of office, etc., of Governors, of Ministers and Parliamentary Secretarles appointed by President, and of Attorney-General.
+118. (1) A Governor, a Minister or Parliamentary Secretary appointed by a President, and the Attorney General, shall hold office during the pleasure of the President, and may be removed from office at any time by the President without any reason being assigned for his removal.

-(2) A Governor, or a Minister or Parliamentary Secretary appointed by a President, or the Attorney-General, may resign his office by writing under his hand addressed to the President.
+(2) A Governor, or a Minister or Parliamentary Secretary appointed by a President, or the Attorney General, may resign his office by writing under his hand addressed to the President.